 You need four main elements on your sales page:

 - Testimonials from your past or current customers

 Here’s an example of a good sales page from AdEspresso — with the four elements above in action:

-So it’s clearly targeted at people who want to learn how to run ads on those two platforms.
+So it’s clearly targeted at people who want to learn how to find clients for their business.

-Next, the shared the benefits their students get from their course:
+Next, they shared the benefits their students get from their course:

-The next part they included is also important — testimonials from their current/past students:
+The next part they included is also important — a testimonial from their current customer:

 With these four elements, you can easily convert subscribers (and even visitors who aren’t subscribers) into customers.

 Step 6.
 Bring them back if they abandon their cart